"EDirect for PubMed: Part 5: Developing and Building Scripts" Sample Code

 There are many different ways to answer the questions discussed in class.
 The sample code below provides some options, but by no means the only options.
 Feel free to modify, adapt, edit, re-use or completely discard any of the suggestions below when trying to find a solution that works best for you.

-Retrieve a list of articles published in 2016 and the first half of 2017 about breast cancer that include clinical trial information from ClinicalTrials.gov.
+Retrieve a list of articles published in between March 1, 2017 and February 28, 2018 about breast cancer that include clinical trial information from ClinicalTrials.gov.
 Include the PMID, journal title abbreviation, first author’s last name and initials, and ClinicalTrials.gov NCT number(s) for each record.
 Save the entire output to a text file.

 esearch -db pubmed -query "breast cancer AND clinicaltrials.gov[si]" \